Assessments and Grading

 Each time you take the ACT, you get a composite score that is an average of the results on the four subjects of the test: Math, Science, English and Reading.
 Composite scores range from 1-36.
 For each subject you’ll see your readiness for first year college courses in the corresponding subjects.
 Sample score report.

-Students arriving at their testing location after 8:50 a.m. will not be admitted due to ACT testing rules.
+- Students arriving late after 8:50am to their testing location will not be admitted due to ACT testing rules.

 Schedule, meals and transportation